Receive the Full Benefits of Hospice Care

 Improved monitoring of your loved one’s health

 At Knute Nelson, we aim to be as innovative as possible to better service our patients.
 This includes our partnership with Muse Healthcare, which provides us with analytics that allows us to monitor patients’ conditions more closely and increase care when needed.

 “This program really focuses on how we can provide better quality care for patients,” KaLee said.
 “It helps us to determine when the patient is becoming terminally ill or imminent to focus on increased care during the last seven days of their life.”

-Innovative solutions like these mean we can give both your loved one and your family even higher quality of care and peace of mind during this emotional time.
+Innovative solutions like these mean we can give both your loved one and your family an even higher quality of care and peace of mind during this emotional time.

 At Knute Nelson, our team can surround your loved one and family with care and support.
-It’s our mission to provide seamless communication about your loved one’s condition, coordinate care as often as needed and ensure your family’s needs are addressed as quickly as possible.
+It’s our mission to provide seamless communication about your loved one’s condition, coordinate care as often as needed, and ensure your family’s needs are addressed as quickly as possible.

 Is it time to consider hospice care?
 Take our free online assessment to learn if hospice care may be appropriate for you or a loved one.

 Last updated October 9th, 2023